-Naomi Baker, solicitor in the Dispute Resolution and Debt Recovery team, explains the new Pre-action protocol for debt claims.
+The TSP Dispute Resolution and Debt Recovery team, explain the new Pre-action protocol for debt claims.

 On 1st October 2017 the Ministry of Justice will introduce a Pre-action Protocol for debt claims.
 The protocol relates to the recovery of debts by a business from an individual or a sole trader.
 Therefore it will not apply to business-to-business debts unless the debtor is a sole trader.
 Parties to a claim must follow the new procedures and requirements of the protocol before entering into any litigation for debt claims.